sakshamt29/react-weather-app/README.md

 # react-weather-app

 **This is a simple Weather app which automatically detects and shows the weather details of your location.
-I used some basic React JS knowledge to create this.**
+I used some basic React JS to create this.**